 - You start to give your customers a worse experience and a bland, one-size-fits all journey.

 Email automation enables you to personalise the journey for every customer.
 So you can spend your time more effectively, and still give your customers a tailored experience.

-Re-engage customers and increase retention
+Boost customer engagement and increase retention

 For any subscription business, retention can be a killer.

 By automating your messaging with customers you can dramatically increase the likelihood they’ll stay as customers.

 By using customer segmentation, real-time behaviour data, and a healthy dose of creativity, you can message customers that may be drifting away and hook them back into your service to reduce the chance they will churn.